Jay and Mark YouTube channel thumbnail

 Which YouTube channels are most similar to Jay and Mark?

 Vox — 82% match, 12.7M subscribers; Map Pack — 82% match, 397K subscribers; TED-Ed — 70% match, 22.4M subscribers.
-They share a focus on informational, geography/history-focused content and explanatory videos that educate a broad audience.
+They share a focus on informative, geography- and current-events–oriented content similar to Jay and Mark, aiming to educate or explain topics to a broad audience.

 What type of content does Jay and Mark make?